Reflection Before Action

 Reflection fuels the journey ahead

-The turn of a new year has a way of creating space.
-Space to pause, to look back with a little distance, and to think more deliberately about what lies ahead: particularly in how we work and make decisions.
+Some moments create space naturally.
+Space to pause, to look back with a little distance, and to think more deliberately about what lies ahead.

 Reflection is often treated as something passive: a pause between moments of action.
 In practice, it is rarely neutral.
 What we choose to reflect on, and what we choose to ignore, quietly shapes our direction long before any decision is made.

 Much of progress, in work and in life, begins before movement.
-It starts with noticing patterns, questioning assumptions, and being honest about what has worked and what has not.
+It starts with noticing patterns, questioning assumptions, and being honest about what has worked and what hasn’t.
 Without that, action risks becoming repetition rather than advancement.

 Reflection, after all, does not slow the journey.
 It fuels it.